Kansas State Wildcats: Football

 In 1949, African American Harold Robinson played football for Kansas State with an athletic scholarship.
 In doing so, Robinson broke the decades-long "color barrier" in Big Seven Conference athletics, and became the first ever African-American athlete on scholarship in the conference.
 Harold Robinson later received a letter of congratulations from Jackie Robinson, who had integrated major league baseball in 1947 while playing with the Brooklyn Dodgers.

 Baseball

 In the spring of 1951, the conference color barrier in baseball was broken by Kansas State's Earl Woods (the father of golf great Tiger Woods).
 An indicator of the controversial nature of this position is reflected in an article published in The Tulsa World about an incident that occurred in the early 1950s during a baseball game:

 Men's basketball

 In the winter of 1951–1952, Kansas State's Gene Wilson broke the conference color barrier in basketball, together with LaVannes Squires at the University of Kansas.

 Championships

 The Wildcats have won 68 regular-season conference championships and 13 conference tournaments, with the men’s basketball program claiming the most of any sport.
-Kansas State, along with Virginia Tech, is one of only two Power Five conference schools that have never won a team national championship in an NCAA sanctioned sport.
+Kansas State, along with Virginia Tech and UCF, is one of only three Power Five conference schools that have never won a team national championship in an NCAA sanctioned sport.
+The Wildcats also won 3 divisional titles in football when the Big 12 had divisions from 1996 to 2010.